PCarba/PCarba/README.md

 ## What I Do

-I design, manage, and secure IT infrastructures with a strong emphasis on prevention, monitoring, and continuous improvement.
+I manage IT infrastructures with a strong emphasis on prevention, monitoring, and continuous improvement.

 My main areas of interest include: